sematext/docs/docs/monitoring/spm-faq.md

 SPM_MONITOR_USER="wildfly"
 ```

-After that restart Sematext Agent with: `sudo service spm-monitor
+After that restart Sematext Agent with: `sudo service sematext-agent
     restart`

 2. Change permissions for the problematic directory, adjusting the path